daliatomeze/the-shortest-path-Long-using-dijkstra-and-floyd/README.md

 # the-shortest-path-Long-using-dijkstra-and-floyd

-this program calculate shortest bath  between two node using dijkstran and floyed algorthims and print the nodes betwwen then ad thier number to compare betwwen two algorthims. writer : dalia tomeze .
+this program calculate shortest bath  between two nodes in a graph using dijkstran and floyed algorthims and print the nodes between them and thier number to compare between two algorthims. writer : dalia tomeze .
+(c++ )